srvmsr/realword/README.md

 Deployment is auto tiggered whenever there is a push to the repository.
 Jenkins builds the application and create a runtime docker image using multistage Build.

-Versioning of the app is done based on the TAGs on the app repository.
+Versioning of the app is done based on the TAGs on the testapi repository.
 If no tags are found , version is set to current date and commit id.

-Application is exposed on http://<MinikubeIP>:30501/weatherforecast and internally within Kubernetes cluster on http://app:5001/weatherforecast
+Application is exposed on http://MinikubeIP:30501/weatherforecast and internally within Kubernetes cluster on http://app:5001/weatherforecast

 Issues:
 - VM may have soft lock/crash .
 While setting us minikube on Virtualbox environment with nested virtualization.
 Its a open bug [currently](https://www.virtualbox.org/ticket/19561)